If you want to plunge into the world of courtly life, love and even lavatories, you’re in the right place with a tour inside the Hofburg complex.

 - It took me four hours to get round all three areas, listening to just about everything on the audio guide and reading almost every written information So you can probably get round in half that time

-(I may have skipped a few porcelain plates at some point, but, in my defence, they have an awful lot of them).
+(I may have skipped a few porcelain plates at some point, but, in my defence, they had an awful lot of them).

 - Display labels and information are all in English and German.
 The audio guide provides interesting background information and little bonus bits of trivia

 - The numbers to plug into your audio guide appear in large print with a picture of the device next to it.
-The smaller numbers in the display cabinets refer to the index cards somewhere nearby that tell you what you’re looking at
+The smaller numbers in any display cabinets refer to index cards somewhere nearby that tell you what you’re looking at

 How to get to the Hofburg